 Learn more about how ADS-B works.

-The Australian Transport Safety Bureau’s (ATSB) visibility study highlights how ADS-B IN can help pilots better identify potential traffic conflicts.
+The Australian Transport Safety Bureau’s (ATSB) visibility study shows how ADS-B IN can help pilots see other aircraft better.

 The study looked at a specific incident involving cockpit visibility.
 The researchers tested to see when each aircraft might have been visible to the pilots of the other aircraft.